The best way to discover how visiTOUR.US can work for your institution

 McFaddin-Ward House: Communication Tour

 4th Grade History, Civics and Technology Curriculum focused on how technology affects civic engagement throughout the 20th century.
-Virtual visitors can navigate the first floor of the stately historic home, watch situational videos and learn the history of communication technology as it affected the residents during World War II.
+Virtual visitors can navigate the first floor of the stately historic home, watch situational videos and learn the history of communication technology as it affected the residents during World War II, hosted virtually by a character actor representing the home owner Ida McFaddin.

 This tour is exclusively virtual 360-based using panoramic images processed by Pano2VR.